yegor256/blog/_drafts/_money.md

 why I'm getting, say, $100 dollars per day, while another Java developer is getting $1,000.
 I will be jealous and no
 [team building]({% pst 2015/mar/2015-03-02-team-morale-myths-and-reality %})
-will be able to calm me down.
+exercise will be able to calm me down.

 However, when we start paying by result, what seems to be utopian now, will become possible: 10x programmers will collect 10x paychecks.
 A good programmer will get $250/hour, taking home $25,000 a month, working part-time.
-A bad programmer will make $20/hour, taking home as much as ... an average plumber, a bus driver, or an electric engineer.
+A bad programmer will make $20/hour, taking home as much as ... an average plumber, a bus driver, or an electrician.

 A good programmer _must_ make $25K+ a month, working remotely and part-time.
 This is how I see the future and this is what